-Please be informed that a letter on this subject matter has been also sent to representatives of the EACOP Uganda Branch, as well as to the Governments of Uganda and the United Kingdom of Great Britain and Northern Ireland.
+Please be informed that a letter on this subject matter has been also sent to representatives of EACOP Ltd and of EACOP Uganda Branch, as well as to the Government of Uganda, where these alleged abuses have taken place.

-Please accept, Sir, the assurances of our highest consideration.
+Please accept, Excellency, the assurances of our highest consideration.